databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_subdivide(tile, sizeInMB)

-    Subdivides the tile tile to the given tile size in MB.
-The result is a collection of new tile tiles.
+    Subdivides the raster tile to the given tile size in MB.
+The result is a collection of new raster tiles.

-    :param tile: A column containing the tile tile.
+    :param tile: A column containing the raster tile.
     :type tile: Column (RasterTileType)
     :param size_in_MB: The size of the tiles in MB.
     :type size_in_MB: Column (IntegerType)